YongDaLi/deltahappiness/README.md

 > Yong Da: Viagra should be kind of like coffee.

 > Jose: [**in a sad voice**] it's just one more app

+# Questions to discuss

+You people gotta add stuff here I already added the great excursion ideas.

+But also if someone you loved was killed in front of you, but someone created a copy of them that was perfect right down to the atomic level, would they be the same person and would you love them just as much?
+Oh, and also what would you genetically change about humans to make them a better species?

 # Archive